What is the census?

 How do I complete the census?

-Households should now have received a letter providing details on how to take part.
-It includes a unique 16-character access code, inviting you to complete the survey online.
+Households received a letter providing details on how to take part.
+It included a unique 16-character access code, inviting you to complete the survey online.
+The online census has now closed.
+Paper questionnaires are still available on request.

 What happens after Census Day?